alirohanizadeh/Acid_Presentation/README.md

+# Acid_Presentation
---This repository contains 9 articles and I need to make a summary of them for presentation.
-The articles are about acids.--
+## This repository contains 9 articles and I need to make a summary of them for presentation.
+The articles are about acids.

 summary rules (we only need these from each article):